 Now that you have the tools you need to grow your best tomatoes yet, let’s look at different ways to incorporate them into your meals!

 Sauces.
 Tomatoes for sauces, soups, and drying require a meatier texture.
 Look for La Roma, Viva Italia, and San Marzano.
 These are Italian pear-shaped tomatoes that stand up well to cooking, making them indispensable for your favorite recipes.
-Orange Banana tomatoes have a thick flesh and few seeds, making them them contenders to the Italian tomatoes.
+Orange Banana tomatoes have thick flesh and few seeds, making them contenders to the Italian tomatoes.

 Salads.
 These are some of my favorite tomatoes to grow because they are prolific producers.
-Aunt Gerdie’s Gold, Sun Gold, Green Zebra, Juliet, Sweet Million, Sweet 100, and Large Red Cherry are perfect for popping in your mouth or halving to include in spring and summer salads.
+Aunt Gerdie’s Gold, Sun Gold, Green Zebra, Juliet, Sweet Million, Sweet 100, and Large Red Cherry are perfect for popping in your mouth or having to include in spring and summer salads.
 It’s rumored that cherry tomatoes are more heat-tolerant, too — great news for those of you who live and garden in USDA Hardiness Zones 7-11.

 All-Around Great Tomato.
 Can you guess what this one is?
 You’ve probably heard about it or even grown it yourself.
 Celebrity produces well with incredible taste and has tons of built-in disease resistance, making it even easier to grow.
-It’s a versatile tomato, too, and well deserving of its rock star name.
+It’s a versatile tomato, too, and well-deserving of its rock star name.